AirLi1507/HyprDots/README.md

 - #### ❌ If you don't want these to be installed, please delete <code>nano neovim vlc</code> in the command below.

-- #### 🔔 Also, if you already have PulseAudio installed and want to keep that, please make sure the delete the following packages to make sure no conflicts are caused. <code>pipewire pipewire-audio pipewire-jack pipewire-alsa pwvucontrol</code>
+- #### 🔔 Also, if you already have PulseAudio installed and want to keep that, please make sure the delete the following packages to make sure no conflicts are caused. <br> <code>pipewire pipewire-audio pipewire-jack pipewire-alsa pwvucontrol</code>

-- 🖨️ Using Pacman to install packages below on Arch:
+- 🖨️ Using Pacman to install packages below on Arch: <br>
 <code>
 sudo pacman -S fastfetch hyprland kitty waybar swaync ttf-jetbrains-mono-nerd pipewire pipewire-audio pipewire-jack pipewire-alsa pwvucontrol wlogout grim slurp wl-clipboard nano neovim vlc xdg-desktop-portal xdg-desktop-portal-hyprland yazi
 </code>